 Surfing America, the ISA Member Nation in the USA, has partnered in the hosting this historic ISA World Championship.

-The best junior surfers from every continent will gather to compete for their National Teams in an “Olympic-style” event.
+4. The Competition The best junior surfers from every continent will gather to compete for their National Teams in an “Olympic-style” event.
 The surfers compete for medals and the honor of representing their respective countries.

 The VISSLA ISA World Junior Surfing Championship is a team competition with individual Boys and Girls divisions.
 Each National Team includes 4 under-18 Boys, 2 under-18 Girls, 4 under-16 Boys, and 2 under-16 Girls, for a total of 12 athletes.